borealbirds/GNM/docs/methods/index.md

 We pre-screened the environmental predictor variables to eliminate constant (no variation in a BCR subunit) or highly correlated (Pearson's correlation > 0.9) variables.
 We also eliminated variables that never entered the cross-validated BRTs to further narrow the variable set for bootstrap to boost computing speed.

-The list of covariates is part of the dowloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).
+The list of covariates is part of the downloadable [Excel file](https://borealbirds.github.io/api/v4/BAMv4-results-2020-02-20.xlsx).

 ## Analyses